 Business security cameras can be a big investment.
 They also provide some of the richest data you can find.
 Simply put, if you aren’t using a video analytics platform to search, sort, and see that data, then you aren’t getting the most out of your investment—and you aren’t getting all the information you need to make the best possible decisions.

 While loss prevention, reduced shrinkage, and improved security for your customers, visitors, and employees are obvious benefits, there are less obvious ones too.
-You’ve probably built your commercial security camera system around these benefits, but some of the biggest cost reductions are from reduced liability.
+You’ve probably built your business security camera system around these benefits, but some of the biggest cost reductions are from reduced liability.

 Monitoring your premise with remote video surveillance allows you to make sure that company policies and regulatory requirements are being met.
 Here are just two examples: